-What You Can Do With Gists on Github? - Digital Inspiration
+What You Can Do With Gists on Github?

 4. Gist as a Writing Platform

-While there exist plenty of writing engines — from Blogger to Medium to Tumblr — you can also Github’s Gist service to quickly publish your writings on the web.
+While there exist plenty of writing engines — from WordPress to Medium — you can also Github’s Gist service to quickly publish your writings on the web.
 Create a Gist either in plain text or markdown format and then use roughdraft.io to publish that Gist as a standalone web page.
 It’s like integrating Readability with your Gists.
 And you can use emoji (smileys) too!

+If you are using Dictation.io for online speech recognition, you can directly save the transcribed text as a public Gist for quick sharing via Email or Twitter.

 5. Host Single Page Websites on Gist